Welcome to the VVCC

-The VVCC strives to meet the needs of investigators requiring custom DNA and viral vector tools to help their research programs reach their fullest potential.
-To date, we have completed 100+ custom cloning and 300+ viral packaging projects for 40+ different clients across the University of Minnesota Medical School, College of Pharmacy, School of Dentistry, College of Veterinary Medicine, College of Science and Engineering, and College of Biological Sciences.
+The University of Minnesota Viral Vector and Cloning Core (VVCC) was established in May 2017 to help meet the needs of investigators requiring DNA and viral vector tools for their research programs.
+Since then, we have completed 400+ custom cloning and 1000+ viral packaging projects for 70+ different clients across the University of Minnesota Medical School, College of Pharmacy, School of Dentistry, College of Veterinary Medicine, College of Science and Engineering, and College of Biological Sciences.
+Our fees, particularly for custom projects, are well below those you will find with external service providers.
+In addition, the in-person service offered by the VVCC is difficult to replicate by an external provider.
 Learn more about how we can help YOUR research!

 Background